tejasnavalkhe/Optimising-Car-Sharing-Profitability-with-a-Regional-Pricing-Strategy/README.md

 # Optimising Car Sharing Profitability with a Regional Pricing Strategy

 ## Description:
 The dissertation project is a component of my master's degree in MSc Data Science (Specialising in Artificial Intelligence).
-I served as a Data Scientist Intern at CO-WHEELS UK LIMITED from April 23, 2024, to August 15, 2024.
+I served as a Data Scientist Intern at Co Wheels Car Club from April 23, 2024, to August 15, 2024.

 ## Project Objectives:
 1. **Analyse Usage and Demand Patterns:** Examine the extensive trip data available in Co-Wheels’ booking system (TripIQ) to identify patterns in vehicle usage and demand across different locations and times.